aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 ### Tutorial Island
 - Talk to the runescape guide **[1]**.
 - Click the door to exit the starting building as soon as the guide's first dialogue set has completed.
-- (You do not need to talk to him the 2nd time)
+    - You do not need to talk to him the 2nd time.
 - Talk to the Survival Expert.
 - Chop a tree, light a fire, click the exp window.
 - Talk to the Survival Expert.